Seven ways Messianic Jews fulfill the “Irrevocable Call” of Romans 11:29

 The fact that God called Israel is proof of God’s great love for the nations.

-Furthermore, the promise of land restoration to Israel is the hope that believers have been praying into for millennia, understanding that it leads to Romans 11:26, where all Israel is saved!
+Furthermore, the promise of land restoration to Israel is the hope that believers have been praying into for millennia, understanding that it leads to Romans 11:26, where "all Israel will be is saved!"
 In the very chapters where Jeremiah promises that God will make a new covenant with Israel, he speaks about God bringing the Jewish people home to Israel.
 You cannot separate God’s promise to bring the Jewish people back into their own land from His promise of End Time spiritual awakening in Israel.
+The idea that Jewish believers are suddenly not Israel or cut off from their ethnic brothers and sisters is nowhere even hinted in the Hebrew Bible.

 Ezekiel 36:24-27 says when God brings the Jews back to Israel, her eyes will be opened.
 “I will sprinkle clean water on you…I will give you a heart of flesh.”
 It seems strange that once her eyes are opened, she is no longer connected to Israel’s chosenness or calling.
 Hosea foresees that after Israel suffers, she returns to her Messiah in the last days.